 In September 2011, the final version of the Midwest Project Environmental Impact Statement ("EIS") was submitted to provincial and federal governments.
 The Comprehensive Study Report was drafted by the CNSC and circulated for federal, provincial and aboriginal review.
 In September 2012, the Midwest EIS was approved.

-The project has remained on care and maintenance throughout 2013 and 2014 and will remain on care and maintenance in 2015.
+The project has remained on care and maintenance and will continue to do so in 2016.